esmaaksoy/Words-and-Things/README.md

 # Words and Things
-This project is a website created using React and SASS and React-icons.
+This project is a website created using React,SASS and React-icons.

 ## Screenshots
 ![Project snapshot](./words-and-things.gif)